Limited Clients. Proven Results.

-Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Attorneys in Kipton, Ohio, 44049.
+Call the Domestic Violence Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Lawyers in Kipton, Ohio, 44049.

 The following comes from Ohio Revised Code Section 2919.25 (Ohio’s Domestic Violence Law):

 Definition of Domestic Violence

 (A) No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 (B) No person shall recklessly cause serious physical harm to a family or household member.

 (C) No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.